mantidproject/mantid/Code/Mantid/docs/source/interfaces/Indirect_DataReduction.rst

   If enabled will plot the result as a spectra plot.

 Save
-  If enabled the result will be saved as a NeXus file in the default save.
+  If enabled the result will be saved as a NeXus file in the default save directory.

 Calibration
 ###########